THE WILDERNESS TEMPTATION

 There being no reigning diabolos, 'devil', or sin, transmitted by the will of man in Adam or Christ, as in the flesh of all mankind, that causing not to stand in the truth, or diabolos, is in their cases, and in their's alone, to be referred to the Serpent, and the Angel of light.

-Comment: As son of Yahweh and mirror image of his unblemished character, the bias of his will being in harmony with his heavenly father, the law of the Spirit of Life in him was the reigning principle - yet he still felt the cravings of the flesh.
+Comment: As son of Yahweh and mirror image of his unblemished character, the bias of his will being in harmony with his heavenly father, the law of the Spirit of Life in him was the reigning principle - yet when put to test he still felt the cravings of the flesh.
 And under the protracted and severe trial of his faith...'' when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared''.
 (Heb 5:7)

 'I have overcome the world'.
 (Jhn 16:33)